runekrauss/freddy/README.md

 > :information_source: The operation name is already hashed by default.

-First-class operations are **automatically registered** with the cache, where results are stored using the manager method `cache` and retrieved via `cached` if available.
+First-class operations are **automatically registered** with the cache, where results are stored using the manager method `cache` and retrieved via `cached`.
 Corresponding code snippets can be found in the [manager methods](include/freddy/detail/manager.hpp) sharing the **same names** as the first-class operations, such as [compose](include/freddy/detail/operation/compose.hpp), [restr](include/freddy/detail/operation/restr.hpp), and others.